tide-foundation/Tide-h4x-for-Privacy/README.md

 1. You can change *config.js* settings to reflect changes you've made to default values (If you didn't change those, don't worry about it)
 1. Run the command `webpack` to compile the changes made to *config.js*.
 1. Open *index.html* in a web browser, fill in the details.
 The added placeholder values are for brevity.
-1. Open developer console by pressing F12, then click the *Create Account* button.
-1. When successful, the 'Account created successfully' will appear in the console window.
+1. Click the *Create Account* button.
+When successful, 'Account created successfully' will appear on screen.

 #### Frontend Setup